-An interview with Liliana Madrigal reveals how the Amazon Conservation Team achieved success by abandoning conventional land protection practices and following the guidance of shamans.
+The Amazon Conservation Team has achieved success by abandoning conventional land protection practices and following the guidance of shamans.

 I met Liliana Madrigal and her husband, Dr. Mark Plotkin, at an environmental grant makers’ conference in 2001.
 With my background in anthropology and my work with an environmental foundation, I had been interested in the Amazon Conservation Team (ACT) for some time.
 Liliana, Mark and I became fast friends, sharing our passion for the Amazon and the traditional cultures of its people.
 I began supporting ACT as a consultant, experiencing firsthand the extraordinary way that their work is accomplished.

 Liliana Madrigal has spent her life working in the conservation field.
 Serving as the Nature Conservancy’s Director in Costa Rica, her native land, she oversaw the Parks Campaign which established most of the protected areas in that country.
 In 1987 she helped found Conservation International, becoming its Director of Southern Central America.
 By 1995 Liliana, along with her husband, had become disenchanted with traditional conservation strategies.
 Following the lead of Mark’s mentor, the famed ethnobotanist Dr. Richard Evan Schultes, they recognized that the cultures living in the forests were disappearing even faster than the forests themselves.
 Mark and Liliana began finding ways to support valuable indigenous projects that expressed this innovative vision.
 In 1996 the Amazon Conservation Team (ACT) was born.